Santana Tafoya Gutierrez

-Santana Tafoya Gutierrez was a sister of Geronimo Tafoya and a sister-in-law of Sarafina Tafoya.
-She and Sarafina were two fo the first form Santa Clara Pueblo to recognize the arrival of the tourist trade and “folk art” pottery.
-Margaret Tafoya noted that her pottery was large and thin walled.
-Santana had a prized puki (the base in which pottery is started) and it was passed to her daughter Nestora Sliva who then gave it to Margaret.
-Margaret said when Nestora brought it to her she said, “My mother told me whoever making these large pieces, it must go to her, this puki.".
-Her pottery is easily distinguishable by the shape of her bear paw, which was her “signature”.
+Santana Tafoya Gutierrez (1862-1940’s) was a sister of Geronimo Tafoya and a sister-in-law of Sarafina Tafoya.
+She and Sarafina were two of the first from Santa Clara Pueblo to recognize the arrival of the tourist trade and “folk art” pottery.
+Margaret Tafoya noted that Santana’s pottery was large and thin-walled.
+Santana had a prized puki (the base in which pottery is started) and it was passed to her daughter Nestora Silva who then gave it to Margaret Tafoya.
+Margaret said when Nestora brought it to her she said, “My mother told me whoever making these large pieces, it must go to her, this puki.”.
+Santana’s pottery is easily distinguishable by the shape of her bear paw, which was her “signature”.